Rocket Lab Electron: Launch history

-The Electron has flown 34 times since May 2017, with a total of 31 successes and 3 failures.
+The Electron has flown 76 times since May 2017, with a total of 72 successes and 4 failures, Including 6 suborbital flight from the HASTE program.
 The initial test flight, called "It's a Test", failed due to a glitch in communication equipment on the ground, but the follow-up missions, called "Still Testing", "It's Business Time" and "This One's For Pickering", delivered multiple small payloads to low Earth orbit.
 In August 2019, a mission named "Look Ma, No Hands" successfully delivered four satellites to orbit, and in October 2019, the mission named "As the Crow Flies" successfully launched from Māhia LC-1, deploying a small satellite and its kick stage into a 400 km parking orbit.
 In July 2020, the thirteenth Electron rocket launch failed with customer payloads on board, the first failure after the maiden flight.
 In May 2021, the twentieth launch also failed.